 Each time a thread within the Genode system triggers a page fault, the kernel reflects the page fault along with the fault information as a message to the user-level page-fault handler residing in core.
 The fault information comprises the identity and instruction pointer of the faulted thread, the page-fault address, and the fault type (read, write, execute).
 The page-fault handler represents each thread as a so-called pager object, which encapsulates the subset of the thread's interface that is needed to handle page faults.
 For handling the page fault, the page-fault handler first looks up the pager object that belongs to the faulting thread's identity, analogously to how an RPC entrypoint looks up the RPC object for an incoming RPC request.
 Given the pager object, the fault is handled by calling the pager function with the fault information as argument.
 This function is implemented by the so-called Rm_client (repos/base/src/core/region_map_component.cc), which represents the association of the pager object with its virtual address space (region map).
-Given the context information about the region map, on which the page fault occurred.
+Given the context information about the region map of the thread's PD, the pager function looks up the region within the region map, on which the page fault occurred.
 The lookup results in one of the following three cases: